NICHD-BSPC/intro-rnaseq-hpc/lessons/03_working_on_HPC.md

 fastqc -t 4 file1_1.fq file1_2.fq file2_1.fq file2_2.fq
 ```

-## Using software on O2
+## Using software on Biowulf

+### The \$PATH Variable

 ### LMOD system

 In the above example we want to run the FastQC tool on four files.
 However, before we use the `fastqc` command, we've used the command `module load fastqc/0.11.5`.
-This `module load` command is part of the LMOD system available on O2.
+This `module load` command is part of the LMOD system available on Biowulf.
 It enables users to access software installed on O2 easily, and manages every software's dependency.
 The LMOD system adds directory paths of software executables and their dependencies (if any) into the `$PATH` variable.

 So, instead of using `/n/app/fastqc/0.11.5/bin/fastqc` as our command, we can load the module and use `fastqc` as the command.